brettz9/intl-dom/README.md

 }
 ```

-The problem with this approach is that, besides being unsafe (if the locale
+One problem with this approach--besides being unsafe (if the locale
 designers don't know HTML or are untrusted sources which are not thoroughly
-vetted), such inclusion of code makes it more difficult to change the HTML
+vetted--such inclusion of code makes it more difficult to change the HTML
 structure.
 If you wanted to add a `target` attribute, for example, you would
 need to do so to all locale files.

-`intl-dom` therefore uses an approach like this:
+`intl-dom` therefore uses an approach like this instead:

 ```json
 {